Flexible Integration Options to Support Next Generation Low-Code Applications

 - You can consume web services by importing their WSDL contract.

-When you have a WSDL, either from a Mendix application or from a 3rd party application, you can easily import it into your Mendix App.
+When you have a WSDL, either from a Mendix application or a 3rd party application, you can easily import it into your Mendix App.
 All you have to do is create a new “Consumed Web Service” document, specify the location of your WSDL, and you’re good to go.

-You can call any operation in the consumed web service by using the Call Web service activity in a microflow.
-When calling an external web service you can use import and export mappings to ensure your domain models are easily converted to and from any messages you need to exchange with the service.
+You can call any operation in the consumed web service using the Call Web service activity in a microflow.
+When calling an external web service, you can use import and export mappings to ensure your domain models are easily converted to and from any messages you need to exchange with the service.

-- Support for inheritance and other complex xml types.
+- Support for inheritance and other complex XML types.

-- You can use microflows to convert attributes.
+- Microflows can convert attributes.

 - Support for complex XML schema definitions like the Acord standard.

 These mappings can be reused for XML and JSON and web services, as well as REST and connectors.